 Barber, Butler, Chase, Comanche, Cowley, Edwards, Harper, Harvey, Kingman, Kiowa, Marion, McPherson, Pawnee, Pratt, Rice, Reno, Stafford, Sumner

 Allen, Anderson, Bourbon, Chautauqua, Cherokee, Coffey, Crawford, Elk, Greenwood, Labette, Linn, Montgomery, Neosho, Wilson, Woodson

 Another option available to you is GED completion.
-The GED is awarded when a candidate receives a score of at least 150 on each of the four tests with a total score of 600 or higher.
 Upon successful completion of the GED tests, a Kansas State High School diploma will be awarded by the Kansas Board of Regents.
 This is not the same as an accredited high school diploma that is awarded by a district for successfully completing the required credits.
 You should consider the number of credits you have left to earn, your timeline for completion and your future career goals when deciding between GED and Diploma completion programs.